Alexander Turnbull (lacrosse): Discrepancies with Turnbull's age

-"Dad" Turnbull was almost always noted in contemporary newspapers of his day for his remarkable, advanced playing age, however there appears to be some discrepancies reconciling the birth year of 1872, which is the usual given year, with the start of his playing career in 1884.
+"Dad" Turnbull was almost always noted in contemporary newspapers of his day for his remarkable, advanced playing age.
+However, there appear to be discrepancies reconciling the birth year of 1872, the usual given year, with the start of his playing career in 1884.

-The Montréal Gazette noted in a 1908 article that he was aged 44 at time of publication (on July 31, 1908) and he would be 45 as of September of that year, which would imply he was born in 1863.
+The Montréal Gazette noted in a 1908 article that he was aged 44 at the time of publication (on July 31, 1908), and he would be 45 as of September of that year, implying he was born in 1863.
 It also would imply a different birthdate from that of December 6.
-This 1863 birth year would however better correspond with his senior playing career beginning in 1884, because otherwise he would have been 12 (if born in 1872) when he started playing senior lacrosse.
+This 1863 birth year would, however, better correspond with his senior playing career beginning in 1884 because otherwise, he would have been 12 (if born in 1872) when he started playing senior lacrosse.

 In an Ottawa Citizen reprint of a Vancouver Daily Province article in 1917, his age at retirement in 1910 was quoted as being 42, which would then imply a birth year of 1868 thereabouts.